GeckSpy/NeoForge-MinecraftMod-1.21.4/Documentation.md

 ### New effect

 Gigantism: makes you taller, faster, stronger
-    TODO: add slower attack speed and higher damage and higher resistance Craftable with red mushroom
+    TODO: add slower attack speed and higher damage and higher resistance Craftable with lit_ent_head
     Gigantism II from Gigantism I and glowstone Gigantism III from Gigantism II and glowstone Gigantism IV from Gigantism II and glowstone

 Miniaturism: makes you smaller, faster,
     TODO: reduce given damage
-    Craftable with brown mushroom
+    Craftable with ent_head
     Miniaturism II from Miniaturism I and glowstone Miniaturism III from Miniaturism II and glowstone Miniaturism IV from Miniaturism III and glowstone